Skip to content

 Cloud computations

-To improve the estimate of your CO₂ footprint on the cloud, you are encouraged to manually provide:
+To improve the accuracy of your CO₂ footprint estimates on the cloud, you are encouraged to provide:

-• Set the ciMarket parameter if you know the CI of the energy mix used by the cloud instance
+• The ciMarket parameter if you know the carbon intensity (CI) of the energy mix used by your cloud instance

 • The PUE of the data center (cloud providers often give global averages)